-Tourists flock here every year and there are those who keep on coming back.
+Tourists flock here every year and some keep on coming back.
 Because of the endless activities, you can do in the city, Hanoi’s experiences are ever-changing.
-Striking the perfect balance between honoring its millennium-old history and embracing the dawn of the new age, Hanoi is a great symbol for modern tourism.
+Striking the perfect balance between honoring its millennium-old history and embracing the dawn of the new age, Hanoi is a great symbol of modern tourism.

 Urban Districts You Can Explore in Hanoi